 Take a ride on the river cruise that goes one mile down the Weeki Wachee River.
 The water is crystal clear.
 You can see fish, and if you visit at the right time of year, see some manatees.
 The captain gives a useful presentation of the plants and animals that live in the area.
 You’ll also get some history lessons about the area.

 You can also explore Buccaneer Bay, a water park on-site.
-There’s no additional fee to enter.
+There’s no additional fee or Buccaneer Bay prices to enter.
 You can enjoy waterslides, a lazy river, a kiddie pool area and a beach area.
 Buccaneer Bay is open during the summer months.

-And there’s the mermaid show.
+And you can’t visit Weeki Wachee Springs without catching one of the mermaid shows.
 There are three scheduled shows a day.
 Two of them will be different so try to catch those and get two chances to see the mermaids swim.
 The shows have themes like The Little Mermaid or an Americana themed show.
 It’s fascinating to see the trained women do ballet and tricks underwater.
 You’ll barely notice the women’s breathing tubes because you’ll be mesmerized by the performances.
 One time we were there, a manatee swam behind the mermaid’s show, so keep your eye out for underwater inhabitants.
 After the show, there’s a chance to take pictures will the mermaids too.

 The theater where you watch the shows is located 16 feet below the spring’s surface, and the water is always 74.2 degrees Fahrenheit.
 It can take up to a year for a mermaid to get fully trained.
 The mermaid auditions take place every few years and the audition process includes treading water for 10 minutes and swimming 300 yards within a set amount of time.
 Not ready to be a full-time mermaid, but interested in taking an adult camp?
 Sign up for the Sirens of the Deep Mermaid Camp!